Emmacharleswilson/Discover3c/README.md

 - **[Home Page](index.html "Home Page")** - Provide an eyecatching home imgae, with relevant information on who the website host is and what the website is about.
 Also provide a hair chart in order to identify 3c hair.
 - **[Protective Styles Page](protective.html "Protective Styles Page")** - Providing information on the different styles and protection availible for this type of hair.
-- **[Regiment Page](regiment.html "Regiment Page")** - Providing information how to look after this hair with supporting imagagry and videography.
+- **[Regimen Page](regimen.html "Regimen Page")** - Providing information how to look after this hair with supporting imagagry and videography.
 Also consists of product suggestion and steps involved in washing the hair.
 - **[Contact Us Page](contact.html "Contact Us Page")** - Providing a simple form to allow the user to contact the website host.
 ### Features to Implement in the future
 - **Product Shop**